 The Accelerated LPN to RN program is designed for Missouri Licensed Practical Nurses (LPN) who want to pursue a career as a Registered Nurse.
-The program consists of 61 credit hours (17 credits of prerequisites, 44 credits throughout the program).
 Graduates are eligible to apply to take the NCLEX-RN licensure examination, and upon successful completion of the NCLEX-RN and with approval from the Missouri State Board of Nursing, become a Licensed Registered Nurse.
 Successful completion of the Accelerated LPN to RN program does not guarantee licensure (see section 335.066 RSMO).